HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     Configuration Wizard Administrator credentials are required to access the DXConnect application.

-## Installing using the Docker image
+## Installing using the container image

-**Prerequisites:** You must ensure that Docker is installed on the workstation.
+**Prerequisites:** You must ensure that container is installed on the workstation.

 !!!note
-    When you upgrade to use the Docker image DXClient, you should first uninstall the nodejs DXClient.
+    When you upgrade to use the container image DXClient, you should first uninstall the nodejs DXClient.

-DXClient docker image comes with a script that you can use to run the docker image.
+DXClient container image comes with a script that you can use to run the container image.
 This script creates a store directory, and copies the input files from the absolute path to the shared volume location.

 See video: [CI/CD – DXClient in Container](https://www.youtube.com/watch?v=IFr_frVlojc)